Welcome to Oman

 Thursday 14th March

 Today we will start our discovery of Muscat with a city tour.
 Experience the opulence of the Grand Mosque and the embassy district of Muscat.
-We will then journey on to Muttrah, taking time to wander through the infamous souk and get a flavour of the sounds and fragrances of this infamous market.
+We will then journey on to Muttrah, taking time to wander through the famous souk and get a flavour of the sounds and fragrances of this famous market.
 The tour will also take us past the Corniche water front, to Sultan’s Palace and Bait Al Zubair museum.
 Our city tour gives us a flavour of Muscat and the culture that thrives within the city.
 Be sure to take some time throughout the day to note the splendour of some of the buildings and their stark contrast to the scenic deserts and mountains we visit later in the trip.

 The afternoon is yours at leisure to relax after a busy few days, or take this time to delve further into the fascinating history of Muscat.